shan18/Perceiver-Resampler-XAttn-Captioning/data/README.md

-This directory contains the dataset videos and the json files.
+This directory contains the dataset videos or images and the json files.

-### Directory Structure
+### MLSLT Directory Structure

-The data should have the following structure
+The MLSLT data should have the following structure

 ```
 data